Utada Hikaru Single Collection Vol. 2: Background and development

 In a blog entry dated August 9, 2010, Utada announced the greatest hits album, as well as a planned hiatus.
-Utada does not consider the hiatus her retiring from music, as she enjoys the process of making music, and considers herself a musician.
-Furthermore, Utada still has a contract to fulfill with EMI Group, a contract signed in 2010 to release music globally under her name Hikaru Utada.
-Utada explained in an interview on Tokio Hot 100 that the hiatus was to ground her, as since she was 15 she had not grown up, and had no concept of 'true personal growth'.
-During her hiatus, she intends to do overseas volunteer work, learn French and re-establish relationships with her relatives, such as with her father and manager Teruzane Utada, who she admitted not even meeting outside of work.
+Utada does not consider the hiatus a retirement from music, as they enjoy the process of making music, and considers themselves a musician.
+Furthermore, Utada still has a contract to fulfill with EMI Group, a contract signed in 2010 to release music globally under the name Hikaru Utada.
+Utada explained in an interview on Tokio Hot 100 that the hiatus was to ground them, as since they were 15 they had not grown up, and had no concept of 'true personal growth'.
+During their hiatus, they intend to do overseas volunteer work, learn French, and re-establish relationships with their relatives, such as with their father and manager Teruzane Utada, who they admitted not meeting outside of work.

-The first disc is a collection of Utada's physical and digital singles released from her albums Ultra Blue (2006) and Heart Station (2008) in a reverse chronological order.
-This includes the 2009 Russell McNamara remix of "Beautiful World" for the film Evangelion: 2.0 You Can (Not) Advance, "Beautiful World (Planitb Acoustica Mix)", however the collection does not include "Fight the Blues", the lead digital single from Heart Station, or her 2008 digital single "Eternally (Drama Mix)" a re-arrangement of a song from her 2001 album Distance for use in the drama Innocent Love.
+The first disc is a collection of Utada's physical and digital singles released from their albums Ultra Blue (2006) and Heart Station (2008) in a reverse chronological order.
+This includes the 2009 Russell McNamara remix of "Beautiful World" for the film Evangelion: 2.0 You Can (Not) Advance, "Beautiful World (Planitb Acoustica Mix)", however the collection does not include "Fight the Blues", the lead digital single from Heart Station, or their 2008 digital single "Eternally (Drama Mix)" a re-arrangement of a song from their 2001 album Distance for use in the drama Innocent Love.

 The second disc of the album (Hymne à L'amour) features five previously unpublished songs.
-The songs, except for "Can't Wait 'Til Christmas", are all composed in a single coherent manner, with Utada writing about reconciling with herself, her past and her true self.
-Utada believes that this manner of writing was similar to her writing style for her debut Japanese album, First Love.
-Utada tweeted on September 28 that she was still in the process of writing the lyrics to the final song.
-Utada wrote "Arashi no Megami" as a thank you song for her mother, Keiko Fuji.
-"Show Me Love (Not a Dream)" was inspired by the feelings Utada felt while making her decision to go on hiatus.
+The songs, except for "Can't Wait 'Til Christmas", are all composed in a single coherent manner, with Utada writing about reconciling with their past self and true self.
+Utada believes that this manner of writing was similar to their writing style for their debut Japanese album, First Love.
+Utada tweeted on September 28 that they were still in the process of writing the lyrics to the final song.
+Utada wrote "Arashi no Megami" as a thank you song for their mother, Keiko Fuji.
+"Show Me Love (Not a Dream)" was inspired by the feelings Utada felt while making their decision to go on hiatus.
 "Goodbye Happiness" was written while attempting to write a love song.